monfresh/laptop/README.md

 prompt comes from Homebrew, because it needs permissions to write to the `/usr/local` (or `/opt/homebrew` on M1 Macs) directory.

-If you
-have `rbenv` or `RVM` installed, the script will ask you to uninstall them first and run the script again.
-Look at the script output for uninstallation instructions.

 **Once the script is done, quit and relaunch Terminal.**

 I recommend running the script regularly to keep your computer up